Working Holiday Visa Online Application Guide – Part 1

 Before you get started, you may want to make sure that you qualify for a working holiday visa in New Zealand.
 All the criteria and conditions are outlined on the immigration website but the easiest way to check your eligibility is to use the Free Eligibility Test widget below:

 1. Grab your passport and your Visa or MasterCard credit card (for the application fee) and head to this page using preferably the Firefox browser.
-(The page will open in other browsers, but the page has less bugs and glitches on Firefox).
+(The page will open in other browsers, but the page has fewer bugs and glitches on Firefox).

 2. On this page, select “working holiday schemes”.

 3. Under “new users”, click on “create an account”.

 4. Fill up all the required information keeping in mind that your password must have three different types of characters.

 5. After clicking on “register” you should see this page.
 Open the email in your inbox.

 6. This email shows that your registration was successful.
-Click on the first link in the email and pass onto the Part 2 of this guide.
+Click on the first link in the email and pass onto Part 2 of this guide.